 Lunch with the FT: Fat Jew – FT Life & Arts

-Some of the events are, let’s face it, a little eccentric.
 Can anyone remember a recent Olympics that passed without a doping scandal?
 If spectators really want to witness athletes go faster, higher, stronger, Aron D’Souza thinks he has a better solution.
 He argues that partly because of strict anti-doping rules (which he refers to as the “exploitative practices of the International Olympic Committee”), the Olympics no longer represent the greatest sporting spectacle on the planet, or the epitome of athletic excellence.

 His solution is the Enhanced Games: elite sport, plus performance-enhancing drugs.
 In return for smashing records, million-dollar prizes.
 The idea is to push the limits of humanity as much as possible, tapping into the wider biohacking movement that’s especially popular with Silicon Valley and tech bros.